zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 - **Pattern:** Even when environment variables are defined as required strings (`z.string()`) in `src/env.js`, TypeScript might still infer them as `string | undefined` in consuming files.
 - **Guidance:** To resolve type errors in consuming files (e.g., `src/lib/email.ts`, `src/server/api/routers/user.ts`), explicitly assert the type as `string` using `as string` where the variable is used.
 - **Benefits:** Satisfies the TypeScript compiler and ensures type safety, preventing potential runtime errors due to undefined environment variables.

+### Verify Database Schema Field Names

+- **Pattern:** Before using database field names in queries (e.g., `orderBy` clauses), always verify the exact naming convention (camelCase vs. snake_case) by reading the `prisma/schema.prisma` file.
+This prevents TypeScript errors and ensures correct query execution.

+### Strict Tool Parameter XML Formatting

+- **Pattern:** Adhere strictly to the XML formatting requirements for tool parameters, ensuring all required parameters are explicitly wrapped in their respective tags.
+Failure to do so will result in tool execution failures.